symfony/symfony-docs/contributing/documentation/format.rst

         The special ``!`` template prefix was introduced in Symfony 3.4.

-If you're documenting a behavior change, it may be helpful to *briefly* describe how the behavior has changed:
+If you are documenting a behavior change, it may be helpful to *briefly* describe how the behavior has changed:

 .. code-block:: rst